sematext/docs/docs/integration/solr.md

 ### Java Virtual Machine

-- Grabage collectors time and count
+- Garbage collectors time and count
 - JVM pool size and utilization
 - Threads and daemon threads
 - Files opened by the JVM